 There is also evidence that some greyhound puppies disappear from record.
 GREY2K USA analyzed two forms of whelping data provided by the NGA from 2012-2014: aggregate data and individual data.
 What was discovered is that in each of these three years, the number of puppies reported as registered racers in the aggregate data was significantly lower than the number of puppies born according to individual whelping reports.
 The discrepancy amounted to 8,422 puppies that were not accounted for, effectively becoming disappeared puppies.
 The NGA stopped providing complete individual data in 2015.

 As dog tracks close, the number of greyhounds bred for racing continues to shrink.
-In the last full year of aggregate data published by the National Greyhound Association, a total of 9,488 individual dogs registered to race in 2016 as compared to 26,797 in 2001, a decline of 61%.
+A total of 6,213 individual dogs were registered to race in 2018 as compared to 20,365 in 2008, a decline of 69%.
 The number of greyhounds adopted into loving homes each year is unknown.
 In 2011, the National Greyhound Association acknowledged that there are "no cumulative annual records" to track greyhounds once they stop racing.

 The number of dogs being used for racing is also on the decline.
 According to industry records, the number of dogs racing at commercial tracks fell from 9,125 in February 2018 to 8,252 in February 2019, a drop of nearly 10%.